 Online Streaming Services | UK Sites

 I decided to write this blog post so that I could cover some information on each of the main big online streaming services that are available in the UK, keeping it to the ones I have been or that I am currently still subscribed to myself.
-I will include details of each of the services as well as pricing and plans for each of them and will be covering Prime Video, Netflix, Disney+, Arrow Player, Shudder and Now.
-So read on for more details about these streaming services.
+I will include details of each of the services as well as pricing and plans for each of them and will be covering Prime Video, Netflix, Disney+, Mubi, Arrow Player, Shudder and NOW.
+So read on for some details about these services.

 Prime Video is Amazon's streaming service for movies and TV shows.
 There are quite a few options with Prime Video but I will focus more on the main one which is the one that I have been subscribed to for many years, and include a little about the other options that you get with Amazon.
 So the main Amazon Prime subscription gets you access to a whole host of free content including quite a lot of original Amazon produced and exclusive movies and TV shows.
 Some of these include Outlander, Bosch, Lucifer, Jack Ryan, and The Boys.
 You do really get quite a lot for your subscription price and for me, being a Twitch viewer and streamer, I get a lot of benefits like free game content as well one free Twitch subscription a month included with my subscription, as Amazon actually own the Twitch streaming platform and your accounts can be linked.
 The subscription I have is the Amazon Prime one but there is a slightly cheaper option if you don't want all the extras but just want to get the Prime Video option with the TV and movie streaming on it's own.
 More details and prices below.
 You also get along with your Amazon Prime the following benefits... - Unlimited premium delivery on items you buy from Amazon. - Exclusive early access to lightening deals in Amazon sales. - Kindle books to download and keep (one new release each month). - Access to 2 million songs ad free on Amazon Music. ...as well as some Alexa related benefits, but unfortunately I do not have any Alexa devices.